wuxxin/infra-shared/README.md

 make sim-up
 ```

+Congratulation!

+You just have created a TLS root authority certificate, a TLS provision certificate and an SSH Keypair in a very fancy way.

+To see what else you can do with it:
-- see https://github.com/wuxxin/example_infra for usage in an example project
+- look at https://github.com/wuxxin/example_infra for usage in an example project
-- see [notebooks](https://github.com/wuxxin/example_infra/notebooks) for jupyter notebooks of interactive pulumi, mqtt and homeassistant pyscript examples
+- also see the [jupter notebooks](https://github.com/wuxxin/example_infra/notebooks) there for interactive pulumi, mqtt and homeassistant examples

 #### list of available Makefile targets/commands